CaseyMatthews/kivy-pong-tutorial/README.md

 ### Summary

-This repo was set up to demonstrate how to build, share, and package a kivy python project using pipenv for package management.
+This repo was set up to demonstrate how to build, share, and package a kivy python project using pipenv for package management and pyinstaller for bundling.
 It is using the basic kivy pong tutorial available on the kivy website: [Kivy Pong Tutorial](https://kivy.org/doc/stable/tutorials/pong.html).
+This project contains the source for the kivy pong app and instructions to package it into a executable for Windows.

 ---